wrmay/cloudmaker/README.md

 `pip install cloudmaker`

 #Setup#
-1. Create a directory for each server you want to deploy.
-2. Create _security.json_ containing your Digital Ocean API key and the public portion of the ssh key that you will use to log on to your servers.
+* create ~/.cloudmaker.json similar to the one below containing your digital ocean api key and the public portion of the ssh key you will use to accesss your servers.
-An example is show below:

 ```json
 {
     "digital_ocean_api_key" : "fjejhuiu9880hthisimadeup0845943unsff4utrjd"